gleydsonbrito/vidly/README.md

 # vidly
-A simple Rest API with NodeJS to manegement a video rental service
+A simple Rest API with NodeJS to management a video rental service